roryprimrose/ModelBuilder/design.md

 for a constructor-only type.
 That is the realistic shape of a consuming module and the clearest template for an agent to pattern-match against.

-**Not supported in vNext — call it out explicitly.** Beyond the per-API table, the README must carry a plain "What this version no longer supports" section so a reader (or agent) can decide up front whether vNext fits, rather than discovering a gap mid-migration.
+**Not supported in v9 — call it out explicitly.** Beyond the per-API table, the README must carry a plain "What this version no longer supports" section so a reader (or agent) can decide up front whether v9 fits, rather than discovering a gap mid-migration.
 At minimum it states:

 - **No runtime reflection / no `dynamic` or runtime-only types** (§1, §10).
 A `Type` known only at runtime — loaded from a plugin, computed reflectively — cannot be built; there is no reflection